Help Me Choose: Dandruff Hair Care

 Things to Avoid

 Many believe that drying out their oily scalp will help decrease dandruff.
-However, oily hair is actually made worse by drying shampoos.
-The chemicals in these products strip natural oils and dry out the scalp, which then encourages the oil glands to produce more oil.
+However, oily hair is made worse by drying shampoos.
+The chemicals in these products can strip natural oils and dry out the scalp, which then encourages the oil glands to produce more oil.
 It becomes a vicious cycle.

 Recommended Products for Dandruff